-Did you know that most of your dog’s immune system is in his intestines?
+Did you know that most of your dog’s immune system is in his gut?

 What Are Prebiotics?

-Soluble fiber -which is fermented by gut bacteria
+- Soluble fiber is fermented by gut bacteria

-So when we talk about prebiotic fibers we are talking about soluble fibers.
+So when we talk about prebiotic fibers. we mean soluble fibers.

-And this is why you need to make sure you are feeding prebiotics to get the most out of your probiotic supplements.
+So … that’s why you need to make sure you feed prebiotics to get the most out of your probiotic supplements.

 6 Natural Prebiotics For Dogs